edenlabllc/anonymizer/README.md

 ## features

-- Use gorutines for parallelism
+- Used gorutines for parallelism
 - Simple config in yaml format
 - Can be used without compilation
+  - `go run ./main.go -h`
 - Can be dockerize
+  - `docker build -t anonimazer:latest .`

 ## how it works